kubevirt/kubevirt/docs/gosec.md

 // #nosec <description>
 ```
 This will instruct gosec to suppress the warning.
-The developer is encourage to avoid such annotation when possible as this will silence the warnnings in the line below the comment, even if the code changes and another, true positive issue is created because of that.
+The developer is encouraged to avoid this annotation whenever possible as this will **silence all warnings** in the line below the comment, even if the code changes and another, true positive issue is created because of that.

-### Fixing guidelines
+### How to fix false positive warnnings
-Define a new “safe” function that encapsulate the risky function or code
+Define a new “safe” function that encapsulates the risky function or code
 The safe function name should give good indication on when this function should be used.
 Whenever possible, the function should validate in-code that the condition really applies.
 Annotate the call with a `//#nosec ` comment only within this unsafe function implementation